GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 |chr1|4010901|1|sample2|sample2_library1|
 |chr3|531901|100|sample2|sample2_library1|

 Fine-tuning of the entropy parameters is extremely important and will depend on the structure of your dataset (longitudinal samples, sequencing depth, ...).
-The ``tagContamination()`` is here as an example but might have to be adapted for your needs.
+The ``tagContamination()`` is shown here as an example but it may require some adjustments for your needs.

 ### DETAILS

-``tagContamination()`` is divided in four parts.
+``tagContamination()`` has four parts.

-1. IS are clustered with a small up/down windows (``mapgap``).
+1. IS are clustered within a small up/down windows (``mapgap``).
-	* **WHY?** Exact position of a IS can be slightly shifted due to mapping errors, alternative detection of the 3'LTR or 5'LTR, mapping errors, mismatches, *etc*
+	* **WHY?** Exact position of an IS can be slightly shifted due to mapping errors, alternative detection of the 3'LTR or 5'LTR, mapping errors, mismatches, *etc*
-2. For each IS, in every individuals, the recurrence - number times it is detected - and maximal abundance are computed.
+2. For each IS, in each individual, the recurrence - number of times it is detected - and maximal abundance are computed.
-3. For each IS, the shannon entropy (log2) of the recurrences and maximal abundances are computed separately.
+3. For each IS, the shannon entropy (log2) of the recurrences and maximal abundance are computed separately.
 High recurrence or abundance in one individual can be used to find the IS's owner.
 4. Based on the filtering options the IS are separated in 5 CATEGORIES.
 	* **ENTROPY_RECURRENCE:** entropy < 0.85 (``filt.recurrence``).
-	* **ENTROPY_ABUNDANCE:** entropy < 0.85 (``filt.abundance``) & at least one animal needs to have > 5 reads supporting the IS (``minReadMax``).
+	* **ENTROPY_ABUNDANCE:** entropy < 0.85 (``filt.abundance``) and at least one individual with > 5 reads supporting the IS (``minReadMax``).
 	* **NON-SPECIFIC:** the IS is detected in > 6% of the samples (``nonSpecific``).
 	* **UNIQUE:** IS only detected in one individual.
-	* **DUBIOUS:** All the other IS.
+	* **UNCERTAIN:** All remaining IS.
 5. The TRUE owner of each IS is assigned.
-	* **NON-SPECIFIC & DUBIOUS:** NA
+	* **NON-SPECIFIC & uNCERTAIN:** NA
 	* **UNIQUE:** Only one.
 	* **ENTROPY_RECURRENCE:** The owner is the individual with the highest recurrence.
-	* **ENTROPY_ABUNDANCE:** The owner is the individual with the maximal abundance.
+	* **ENTROPY_ABUNDANCE:** The owner is the individual with the highest abundance.

 The function reports either the provided IS table with CATEGORY annotations as a new column (``report = FALSE``) or an intermediate table containing the recurrence, maximal abundances, shannon entropies, *etc* for each IS in each individual.
-This table can used to determine the right entropy parameters.
+This table can be used to determine the appropriate entropy parameters.

 |index|ID|recurence|max.abundance|numberSample|numberIndividuals|e.recurrence|e.abundance|CATEGORY|position|
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|